Saudis Deny Reported CIA Conclusion That Crown Prince Ordered Khashoggi Assassination

 "We gave them the tapes.
 We gave them to Saudi Arabia, to America, to the Germans, the French, to the British, to all of them," Turkish President Recep Tayyip Erdogan said at a news conference in Ankara, Turkey.

-As to why the crown prince allegedly ordered a hit on Khashoggi, the CIA reportedly developed a theory that Mohammed bin Salman believed the journalist was an Islamist nursing sympathy for the Muslim Brotherhood.
-The crown prince said as much to Kushner and national security adviser John Bolton in the days after Khashoggi vanished, the Post reported.
+As to why the crown prince allegedly ordered a hit on Khashoggi, the CIA reportedly developed a theory that Mohammed bin Salman believed the journalist was an Islamist who was nursing sympathy for the Muslim Brotherhood.
+The crown prince said as much to Kushner and U.S. national security adviser John Bolton in the days after Khashoggi vanished, the Post reported.

 In response to Khashoggi's killing, the U.S. Treasury Department announced sanctions against 17 Saudi officials, including senior officials but not the crown prince.

 Former U.S. Ambassador to Saudi Arabia Robert Jordan, who served under President George W. Bush, told NPR that the sanctions don't amount to a serious response.
 "I've said before that canceling their visas really only means they can't come to Disneyland.
-It think it's a token kind of sanction, and obviously there needs to be something more robust."
+I think it's a token kind of sanction, and obviously there needs to be something more robust."

 He also said the developments will impact Trump's relationship with the crown prince.
 "I think it lessens the options that President Trump has to try to curry favor with the crown prince" as well as "encourages Congress to insist on more robust sanctions than we've seen at this point."

-Saudi Arabia's top prosecutor seeks the death penalty for five out of the 11 men charged in Khashoggi's killing.
+Saudi Arabia's top prosecutor is seeking the death penalty for five out of the 11 men charged in Khashoggi's killing.

-Khashoggi's remains have not yet been recovered.
+Khashoggi's remains have not been recovered.

-Note: An earlier version of this story incorrectly said Jamal Khashoggi was not seen again after going to the Turkish Consulate for a marriage license.
-It was the Saudi Consulate in Istanbul.